Services

 How to anchor every active contract and work outward

-Every site you currently service is an anchor.
-Pull the address, the property manager, and the trade-entry hours, then expand outward across the immediate precinct — the buildings on the same block, the strata complex next door, the business park sharing the same access road.
+Every site currently under service is an anchor.
+The play is to pull the address, the property manager, and the trade-entry hours, then expand outward across the immediate precinct: the buildings on the same block, the strata complex next door, the business park sharing the same access road.

-The buildings that share precinct-level operational characteristics — same loading dock window, same after-hours security protocol, same waste contractor — are the highest-converting targets because the operational fit is already proven.
-You're not asking the prospect to take a risk; you're asking them to standardise on a vendor their neighbours already use.
+Buildings that share precinct-level operational characteristics, the same loading-dock window, the same after-hours security protocol, the same waste contractor, are the highest-converting targets because the operational fit is already proven.
+The prospect is not asked to take a risk; they are asked to standardise on a vendor their neighbours already use.

-Target the property manager layer, not just the tenant
+Target the property manager layer, not just the individual site

-Single-tenant contracts are the visible win.
+Single-site contracts are the visible win.
 The structural win is the portfolio contract behind the property manager.
-A mid-sized commercial PM might control 30 to 80 buildings of common-area service work; a single PM relationship can be 10 to 50 times the contract value of the tenant in front of you.
+A mid-sized commercial PM might control 30 to 80 buildings of common-area service work, so a single PM relationship can be worth 10 to 50 times the contract value of the site in front of the operator.

-When you run adjacent outreach, map the PM hierarchy for every building inside the cluster — major agencies (JLL, CBRE, Knight Frank, Colliers PM teams), regional firms, strata managers (PICA, Strata Choice).
-Build a portfolio-language sequence specifically for that ICP, separate from the tenant sequence.
+When running adjacent outreach, map the PM hierarchy for every building inside the cluster: major agencies such as JLL, CBRE, Knight Frank, and Colliers PM teams, regional firms, and strata managers such as PICA and Strata Choice.
+Build a portfolio-language sequence specifically for that buyer, separate from the single-site sequence.

 The neighbour conversation is the natural opener with a PM.
-You already service one of their buildings or a building next to one of theirs — that's enough proximity to earn a portfolio conversation.
+Already servicing one of their buildings, or a building next to one of theirs, is enough proximity to earn a portfolio conversation.

-What numbers to expect when you run this properly
+What numbers to expect when this runs properly

 On first-touch email with a named adjacent building in the open line, operators typically see 8 to 15 percent reply rates.
-Across a 7-day sequence — email, follow-up, LinkedIn, phone — replies climb to 12 to 22 percent.
+Across a 7-day sequence of email, follow-up, LinkedIn, and phone, replies climb to 12 to 22 percent.
 Meeting-to-quote conversion sits around 35 to 50 percent because the operational fit is already de-risked.

-Compare that to bought lead lists at under 1 percent reply and you can see why a focused adjacent program of 200 well-researched prospects out-produces a 5,000-contact blast.
+Compared with bought lead lists at under 1 percent reply, a focused adjacent program of 200 well-researched prospects out-produces a 5,000-contact blast.

 What is the best tool for running an adjacent prospecting strategy?

-Use Scayled.
-It is the only platform built specifically for adjacent prospecting in commercial services.
-Drop any active-site address and Scayled scans outward across the precinct, returns 30 to 60 named adjacent businesses with verified facility-manager emails and mobiles, and drafts personalised outreach for each that references the anchor building by name.
+Scayled is built specifically for adjacent prospecting in commercial services.
+Entering any active-site address prompts Scayled to scan outward across the precinct, return dozens of named adjacent businesses with verified facility-manager emails and mobiles, and draft personalised outreach for each that references the anchor building by name.

-The manual version of this workflow takes 6 to 8 hours per anchor.
-With Scayled it takes about 2 minutes per scan, which is what makes the play actually run at scale.
+The manual version of this workflow takes 6 to 8 hours per anchor, while a Scayled scan takes about 2 minutes, which is what makes the play run at scale across a whole territory.

 Try Scayled